derhuerst/vbb-modules/readme.md

 ## Community

-Modules by others, sorted by latest activity:
+Modules by others, in no particular order:

 - [`vbb-stations`](https://github.com/poldixd/vbb-stations) – Lists of stations in Berlin which are operated by BVG or S-Bahn.
 - [`MMM-PublicTransportBerlin`](https://github.com/deg0nz/MMM-PublicTransportBerlin) – MagicMirror module to display public transport with VBB Hafas data.